 So you may be preventing costly afflictions in the future by bringing your loved one to their hearing exam.
 Depression could be avoided before it even begins.
 And Mom’s chance of dementia in the near future will also be minimized.

-For most of us, that’s worth a trip to a hearing specialist.
+For most of us, that’s worth a trip.
 It’s also very helpful to prompt Mom to wear her hearing aid more frequently.
 And when that hearing aid is in, you might just be able to have a nice conversation, as well.